 Author Marc Hallquist

 WannaCry – Petya – Ransomware – Phishing – DDOS.
 Unfortunately, these terms have entered the lexicon of the modern board room.
 Experts predict global annual cybercrime costs will grow from $3 trillion in 2015 to $6 trillion in 2021.

-IT risk management and cybersecurity has gone from an underfunded IT backwater ten years ago to third on the list of Top Ten Global Business Risks for 2017, according to insurer Allianz.
+IT risk management and cybersecurity has gone from an underfunded IT backwater ten years ago to third on the list of Top Ten Global Business Risks, according to insurer Allianz.
 It has become big business.
 The global cybersecurity market is expected to exceed $120 billion this year.
 Security technologies, cyber insurance, and security staffing all require major investments.

 Small to medium-size businesses have as much, or more at risk than large enterprises – and have fewer resources to work with.
 Spending wisely is a must.
 Organizations looking to maximize risk reduction return on security spending should first address the basics – People and Process.
 Here are the three highest-ROI investments every business can take.